Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^9]: Ironically, that page doesn't load the main text without JavaScript despite citing a JavaScript requirement as a downside.
 If you can't load the page, the same issues with infinte scroll are outlined in the "Accessibility concerns for infinite scroll" section of {{<mention-work itemprop="citation" itemtype="BlogPosting">}}{{<cited-work url="https://addyosmani.com/blog/infinite-scroll-without-layout-shifts/" name="Infinite Scroll without Layout Shifts" extraName="headline">}} by {{<indieweb-person itemprop="author" first-name="Addy" last-name="Osmani" url="https://addyosmani.com/">}}{{</mention-work>}}.

+[^10]: The benefits of containment are especially noticeable when injecting styles into a page.
+"Dark mode" and "userstyle" extensions perform noticeably better when enough elements receive layout and paint containment.
+Containment allows browsers to handle changes to an element independently of the rest of the DOM.

-[^10]: Firefox users [can enable "find as you type"](https://website-archive.mozilla.org/www.mozilla.org/access/access/type-ahead/) by toggling a preference in <samp>about:<wbr />config</samp>.
+[^11]: Firefox users [can enable "find as you type"](https://website-archive.mozilla.org/www.mozilla.org/access/access/type-ahead/) by toggling a preference in <samp>about:<wbr />config</samp>.
 Chromium (and derivatives) users can [install an extension](https://github.com/Foxy/chrome-type-ahead); note that it requires full-page access and performs script injection to work.

-[^11]: Iterating through a list of font names to see if each one is available on a user's system is a slow but effective way to determine installed fonts without being granted permission to use the Font Access API.
+[^12]: Iterating through a list of font names to see if each one is available on a user's system is a slow but effective way to determine installed fonts without being granted permission to use the Font Access API.
 [Browser&shy;Leaks has a demo](https://browserleaks.com/fonts) of this approach.
 Warning: the page might hog your CPU for a while.

-[^12]: Decoration is more than cosmetic.
+[^13]: Decoration is more than cosmetic.
 The [color overrides and accessibility](#color-overrides-and-accessibility) sub-section describes how some decorations, like borders, improve access&shy;ibility.

-[^13]: uBlock Origin is a popular browser extension for content filtering; it's the most popular Firefox add-on.
+[^14]: uBlock Origin is a popular browser extension for content filtering; it's the most popular Firefox add-on.
 It includes a built-in feature to block all media elements exceeding a user-configurable size threshold.

-[^14]: [WebAIM](https://wave.webaim.org/api/docs?format=html) and the [University of Illinois](https://fae.disability.illinois.edu/rulesets/IMAGE_4_EN/) recommend 100 characters; [Tangaru](https://www.tanaguru.com/en/) recommends an even smaller limit of 80 characters.
+[^15]: [WebAIM](https://wave.webaim.org/api/docs?format=html) and the [University of Illinois](https://fae.disability.illinois.edu/rulesets/IMAGE_4_EN/) recommend 100 characters; [Tangaru](https://www.tanaguru.com/en/) recommends an even smaller limit of 80 characters.
 I sometimes exceed 100 characters for detailed images but usually stay below 80.

-[^15]: Browser support for displaying alt-text in place of broken images seems good.
+[^16]: Browser support for displaying alt-text in place of broken images seems good.
 More information about support for alt-text exposure can be found on {{<mention-work itemtype="BlogPosting">}}{{<cited-work name="Alternative Text for CSS Generated Content" extraName="headline" url="https://adrianroselli.com/2020/10/alternative-text-for-css-generated-content.html">}}{{</mention-work>}}.
 That post seems to indicate that Firefox 81 on macOS 10.15 didn't display alt-text, but [users report correct alt-text display](https://cybre.space/@nleigh/108688070682694730) in more recent Firefox versions.

-[^16]: Once it gains basic support across all browsers and screen readers, I might recommend using `aria-details` instead of <code>aria-<wbr />describedby</code> for more complex descriptions.
+[^17]: Once it gains basic support across all browsers and screen readers, I might recommend using `aria-details` instead of <code>aria-<wbr />describedby</code> for more complex descriptions.
 At the time of writing, [`aria-details` is only supported by JAWS](https://a11ysupport.io/tech/aria/aria-details_attribute). {{<mention-work itemtype="TechArticle">}}{{<cited-work name="WAI-ARIA 1.2" url="https://www.w3.org/TR/wai-aria-1.2/#aria-details">}}{{</mention-work>}} describes `aria-details` with an example similar to the one I gave in [code snippet 5](#xkcd-html).

-[^17]: Since <abbr title="Windows High Contrast Mode">WHCM</abbr> sets colors independently of explicitly-defined ARIA roles, it's a good way to test adherence to [the First Rule of ARIA](#first-rule-of-aria).
+[^18]: Since <abbr title="Windows High Contrast Mode">WHCM</abbr> sets colors independently of explicitly-defined ARIA roles, it's a good way to test adherence to [the First Rule of ARIA](#first-rule-of-aria).

-[^18]: When making an earlier version of this site's dark-mode color palette, I made the mistake of exclusively testing in cheap or poorly-calibrated displays with bright black points.
+[^19]: When making an earlier version of this site's dark-mode color palette, I made the mistake of exclusively testing in cheap or poorly-calibrated displays with bright black points.
 I mistakenly thought that my `#0b0b0b` background was bright enough to [prevent halation](#halation).
 Only after testing on a better screen did I realize that it would look almost completely black; I subsequently lightened the background to `#111` to strike a good balance.

-[^19]: {{<mention-work itemtype="Book">}}{{<cited-work name="Practical Typography" url="https://practicaltypography.com/">}}{{</mention-work>}} only renders invisible text without JavaScript.
+[^20]: {{<mention-work itemtype="Book">}}{{<cited-work name="Practical Typography" url="https://practicaltypography.com/">}}{{</mention-work>}} only renders invisible text without JavaScript.
 You can use a textual browser, screen reader, copy-paste the page contents elsewhere, use a reader-mode implementation, or "view source" to read it without enabling scripts.
 All of these options will ironically override the carefully-crafted typography of this website about typography.

     I find <cite>Practical Typography</cite> quite useful for printed works, and incorporated a more moderate version of its advice on soft-hyphens into this page.
 With a few such exceptions, I generally find it to be poor advice for Web content.

-[^20]: libavif links against libaom, librav1e, and/or libsvtav1 to perform AVIF encoding and decoding. libaom is best for this use-case, particularly since libaom can link against libjxl to use its Butteraugli distortion metric.
+[^21]: libavif links against libaom, librav1e, and/or libsvtav1 to perform AVIF encoding and decoding. libaom is best for this use-case, particularly since libaom can link against libjxl to use its Butteraugli distortion metric.
 This lets libaom optimize the perceptual quality of lossy encodes much more accurately.

+[^22]: I find it quite odd that Microsoft Edge doesn't support AVIF.
+Chromium has supported AVIF for a long time, and Edge is based on Chromium.
+AVIF is a royalty-free format; I don't know why Microsoft would remove support for it, especially since Microsoft allows adding AVIF support to Windows.
+I think Edge also removed Chromium's experimental, off-by-default support for JPEG-XL.

+[^23]: I say that a skip link is useful to reduce the amount of <kbd>Tab</kbd> keystrokes required, but I don't know a good "threshold number" to signify "too many keystrokes".
+If it takes ten keystrokes to reach the main content, it's probably time to add a skip-link.

-[^21]: ATs typically let users navigate by headings, landmarks, paragraphs, and links.
+[^24]: ATs typically let users navigate by headings, landmarks, paragraphs, and links.
 Most users prefer skipping article content with heading-based navigation.
 Keyboard users can bind different keys to different modes of navigation, but mobile users can only access one navigation mode at a time.

     Mobile users wishing to temporarily switch modes have to stop, change their navigation mode, perform a navigation gesture, and switch back.
 Mobile users trying to skim an article don't always find this worth the effort and sometimes stick to heading-based navigation even when a different mode would be optimal.

-[^22]: At least, it will be until [NVDA bug 9343](https://github.com/nvaccess/nvda/issues/9343) gets resolved.
+[^25]: At least, it will be until [NVDA bug 9343](https://github.com/nvaccess/nvda/issues/9343) gets resolved.

-[^23]: If you'd like to learn more, {{<mention-work itemtype="BlogPosting">}}{{< cited-work name="A guide to designing accessible, WCAG-compliant focus indicators" url="https://www.sarasoueidan.com/blog/focus-indicators/" extraName="headline" >}} by {{< indieweb-person url="https://www.sarasoueidan.com/" first-name="Sara" last-name="Soueidan" url="https://www.sarasoueidan.com/" itemprop="author">}}{{</mention-work>}} has far more details on making accessible focus indicators.
+[^26]: If you'd like to learn more, {{<mention-work itemtype="BlogPosting">}}{{< cited-work name="A guide to designing accessible, WCAG-compliant focus indicators" url="https://www.sarasoueidan.com/blog/focus-indicators/" extraName="headline" >}} by {{< indieweb-person url="https://www.sarasoueidan.com/" first-name="Sara" last-name="Soueidan" url="https://www.sarasoueidan.com/" itemprop="author">}}{{</mention-work>}} has far more details on making accessible focus indicators.

-[^24]: Screen readers aren't alone here.
+[^27]: Screen readers aren't alone here.
 Several programs strip inline formatting: certain feed readers, search result snippets, and textual browsers invoked with the `-dump` flag are some examples I use every day.

-[^25]: I excluded PageSpeed Insights and GTMetrix since those are mostly covered by Lighthouse.
+[^28]: I excluded PageSpeed Insights and GTMetrix since those are mostly covered by Lighthouse.
 I excluded Security Headers, since its approach seems to be recommending headers regardless of whether or not they are necessary.
 It penalizes forgoing the <code>Permissions-<wbr />Policy</code> header even if the CSP blocks script loading and execution; see [Security Headers issue #103](https://github.com/securityheaders/securityheaders-bugs/issues/103).
 I personally find the <code>Permissions-<wbr />Policy</code> header quite problematic, as I noted in August 2021 on [webappsec-permissions-policy issue #189](https://github.com/w3c/webappsec-permissions-policy/issues/189#issuecomment-904783021).

-[^26]: My site caches HTML documents for ten minutes and caches the RSS feed for several hours.
+[^29]: My site caches HTML documents for ten minutes and caches the RSS feed for several hours.
 I disagree with webhint's recommendations against this: cache durations should be based on request rates and how often a resource is updated.
 I also disagree with some of its `content-type` recommendations: you don't need to declare UTF-8 charsets for SVG content-type headers if the SVG is ASCII-only and called from a UTF-8 HTML document.
 You gain nothing but header bloat by doing so.

-[^27]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnerabilities.
+[^30]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnerabilities.
 In Firefox, navigate to <samp>about:<wbr />config</samp> and toggle some flags under <code>javascript<wbr />.options</code>.

     <figure itemprop="hasPart" itemscope="" itemtype="https://schema.org/SoftwareSourceCode">
     <figcaption>